Opportunities: April 2019

 No matter what stage you are in your writing endeavours—be it a published author, sometime blogger, or newcomer like we all once were—there will be something in this article (and the last) for you.
 If you’re sitting on your first piece of finished work and wonder what you could do with it to better your position as a writer (and to let others enjoy the fruits of your labour) then the list of opportunities below may help.

 Fancy getting your fiction alongside the words of T.S.
 Eliot, William Boyd, and Derek Walcott, in one of England’s oldest periodicals?
 Then The London Magazine might be for you.
 It is certainly a good place to get noticed.
 The magazine is published six times per year and is unmissable for those with an interest in literature, culture and ideas.
 Short stories can be up to 4,000 words in length (previously unpublished) and it’s free to submit.
-There is no money or financial reward; however the pieces selected may be published in magazine, e-book, The London Magazine App, as well as the website itself.
+There is no money or financial reward; however the pieces selected may be published in the magazine, e-book form, through The London Magazine app, as well as the website itself.
 Also open for poetry and non-fiction.

 For those seeking distant shores, now is the time to get your red leaves ready to bless our Canadian friends with your tales.
 The Puritan online literary magazine is open for submissions all year for their quarterly magazine.
 They are paying $75 per fictional story (previously unpublished) and the word limit can be taken to 12,000 words.
 If you’re in the mood for something short and sweet, they take up to three flash fictions pieces in one submission (up to 500 words).
 Besides that, The Puritan prefers not to publish fiction or poetry from the same writer more than once per year.
 They also seek essays, poetry and interviews.
 Worth checking out.